CyberT33N/NPM-cheat-sheet/docs/package-json/dependencies/local-development.md

 * **Exports ↔ Build**: `"exports"`/`"types"` must match the built files exactly (`dist/index.js`, `dist/index.d.ts`).
 * **CJS vs ESM**: If `format` is not `esm`, then `.cjs`/`.d.cts` are created → update `"exports"`/`"types"` accordingly.
 * **Engines**: Make sure Node versions are compatible (plugin `"engines"` vs consumer Node).

----

-Want me to also make a **shortened version** (like a quick-reference card) in English, or keep it as this literal 1:1 translation?